mlprt/feedbax/docs/index.md

 # Getting started

-Feedbax is a [JAX](https://jax.readthedocs.io/en/latest/beginner_guide.html#beginner-guide) library for optimal (feedback) control.
+Feedbax is a [JAX](https://jax.readthedocs.io/en/latest/beginner_guide.html#beginner-guide) library for optimal feedback control with neural networks.

 Feedbax makes it easy to:

-- [train](/feedbax/examples/0_train_simple) neural networks to control the movement of simulated limbs (biomechanical models);
+- [train](/feedbax/examples/0_train_simple) a neural network to control a simulated limb (biomechanical model) to perform movement tasks;
 - [intervene](/feedbax/examples/3_intervening) on existing models and tasks—for example, to:
-    - add force fields to trials at random;
+    - add force fields that disturb a limb;
     - alter the activity of a single unit in a neural network;
     - perturb the sensory feedback received by a network;
     - add any kind of noise to any part of a model's state;
-- [train replicates](/feedbax/examples/4_vmap) of a model in parallel;
+- schedule an intervention to occur on only a subset of task trials or time steps;
-- specify which parts of the model are [trainable](/feedbax/examples/1_train/#selecting-part-of-the-model-to-train), or available to a controller as feedback;
+- specify which parts of the model are [trainable](/feedbax/examples/1_train/#selecting-part-of-the-model-to-train), and which parts are available as feedback to a neural network;
+- train [multiple replicates](/feedbax/examples/4_vmap) of a model at once;
 - swap out components of models, and write new components.
 <!-- - track the progress of a training run in Tensorboard. -->